Waddle-hub/App_Dev_Team_2_Javascript/Documents/Requirement_Spec.md

 the CMS can do a lot of stuff for the user :
 * add content to the blog which can be like articales,images.
 * users will have a platform in which they can put thier own stuff and change it whenever they want to.
+__Project outline__
+There should be one home page with four links(button) on header : about, login,register.After login ,it displaced username and a logout button and the admin button.Login and register link only appear to a new user or a non logged in user.When you go to admin page you can see all the post ,categories,comments and edit them.
 __Glossary__

  * NodeJS:  an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.